Ocean537/Haishen-ll.github.io/index.md

 ---

 ## News and Updates
+- **05/2025:** One paper accepted by International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) 2025.
 - **03/2025:** One paper accepted by ACM SIGMM International Conference on Multimedia Retrieval (ICMR) 2025.
 - **07/2024:** One paper accepted by ACM International Conference on Multimedia (ACM-MM) 2024.
 - **06/2024:** The survey paper for medical large language models is released at [arxiv](https://arxiv.org/pdf/2406.03712).